Middlewares

 20

-It's also possible to register middlewares from middlewares options on Configuration decorator.
+It's also possible to register middlewares using middlewares option in the Configuration decorator.
 In addition, it's also possible to configure the environment for which the middleware should be loaded.

 import {Configuration, ProviderScope, ProviderType} from "@tsed/di";